 MacKillop College offers students a broad, comprehensive and well-balanced curriculum.
-We endeavour to meet the needs of our students and our community with a contemporary 21st Century curriculum.
-In the delivery of such a curriculum we have an emphasis on higher order skills for problem solving, research, creativity and innovation.
-Intensive learning of this nature requires excellent access to on-line resources, the freedom to spend extended periods of time on task, availability to a range of expert teachers and the freedom to access resources in the community.
-We endeavour to do this.
+We endeavour to meet the needs of our students and our community with a contemporary 21st century curriculum.
+In the delivery of such a curriculum we have an emphasis on 21st century skills such as creativity and innovation, critical thinking and problem solving, communication and collaboration.
+Learning of this nature requires access to challenging pedagogy, on-line resources, the freedom to spend extended periods on a task, availability to a range of expert teachers, and the freedom to access resources in the community,

-We believe that all students have a right to education freely, equally and with concern shown for their individuality.
-Our curricula, therefore, needs to provide for and encourage the full and rounded development of all students.
-We are committed to each student’s intellectual, emotional, spiritual, physical and psychological growth and ultimate well being.
+We believe that all students have a right to an education: freely, equally and with concern shown for their individuality.
+Our curricula, therefore, need to provide for, and encourage, the full and rounded development of all students.
+We are committed to each student’s intellectual, emotional, spiritual, physical and psychological growth and ultimate wellbeing.

-In our curriculum Years 7 to 10 students are offered the opportunity to study a broad range of subjects from the ten domains:
+In our curriculum, Years 7 to 10 students are offered the opportunity to study a broad range of subjects from the following learning areas:

-At Year 9, all students are offered the opportunity to learn in a unique, alternative program for 6 months.
+In Year 9, all students are offered the opportunity to learn in a unique, alternative program for six months.
 This occurs at St Mary’s Campus in Werribee South.
 Here students are faced with an integrated curriculum in which they:

 - Engage in meaningful community actions.

-Students in Years 11 and 12 are also offered a broad range of units from the Victorian Certificate of Applied Learning (VCAL), the Victorian Certificate of Education (VCE) and/or the Vocational Education and Training (VET) courses which have all been accredited by the Victorian Curriculum and Assessment Authority.
+Students in Years 11 and 12 are also offered a broad range of units from the Victorian Certificate of Applied Learning (VCAL), the Victorian Certificate of Education (VCE) and/or the Vocational Education and Training (VET) – all courses that have been accredited by the Victorian Curriculum and Assessment Authority.

 To cater for the rich diversity of students’ needs, we also offer:

-- Personalised Learning Programs potentially involving Literacy and Numeracy Support; Vocational Preparation Programs; Integration; New Arrivals; and English as a Second Language (ESL); and a flexible VCE Program enabling Year 10 students to study certain VCE Units 1 & 2; Year 11 students to study VCE Units 3 & 4 and Year 12 students to undertake first year University subjects.
+- A flexible VCE Program enabling Year 10 students to study certain VCE Units 1 & 2, Year 11 students to study VCE Units 3 & 4, and Year 12 students to undertake first year University subjects.